treasure-data/digdag/digdag-docs/src/command_reference.rst

 :command:`--resume`
   Retry only failed tasks.
 Successfully finished tasks are skipped.
+  Note that if a retry is set up at the group level (not task level), it will resume from the beginning of the group, not only failed tasks.
+  The same applies to the nested group.

 :command:`--resume-from +NAME`
   Retry from this task.
 This task and all following tasks will be executed.
 All tasks before this task must have been successfully finished.